 The MICS SPIN FUND is specifically dedicated to PhD students, Master students, senior researchers or professors from MICS labs, or from any other institution collaborating with a MICS lab.
 Proposals from external private persons may also be considered, provided they have strong links with a MICS lab.

-As the NCCR MICS will be terminating its activities on 31 Oct 2012, new applications can no longer be accepted.
+As the NCCR MICS has terminated its activities on 31 Oct 2012, new applications can no longer be accepted.

 16 business ideas have been funded through the MICS SPIN FUND program, leading to the creation of 10 companies (incorporated and pursuing their businesses) and over 65 jobs.